 Factual errors

-At the current stage of AI content generation tools, they are likely to make up facts or not fully grasp concepts users ask them about.
+At the current stage of AI content generation tools, they are likely to make up facts or not fully grasp the concepts users ask them about.
 These will, of course, differ from text to text and will be industry and topic-specific.
 Sometimes, this may even result in completely false information.
 To illustrate, there is a subtle nuance missed in the sentence we showed above.
 Did you spot it?

 The content inside an email doesn’t help your open rate: your subscribers actually only see a subject line and a preheader when they receive a campaign, not the entire message.
 Another strange error in this sentence lies in the “ultimately engage” part.
 Opens and clicks are engagement metrics, but the AI seems to say that there’s something else, the “ultimate” form of email engagement.
 And we don’t think it means conversion here.
 Well, ChatGPT, if you ever discover “the ultimate engagement”, do let us and the rest of the email marketing industry know about it!

 If you ask AI to write about your company, it can also make sloppy mistakes.
-For example, ChatGPT explained that Selzy can help manage social media campaigns which is incorrect:
+For example, ChatGPT explained that Selzy can help manage social media campaigns, which is incorrect:

 Lack of personal experience